BartSte/snapshot/README.md

 - [ ] Cross compile for raspberry pi

-- [ ] For ffmpeg, build the other dependencies from source as well such that these can be linked statically as well.
-Do this only for the dependencies that are included in the ffmpeg docs.

 - [ ] Use ffmpeg 6.0, that is tested by Qt.
 If not possible, fix the version instead of using the latest version.